-The Sunshine Coast stretches from Caloundra in the south to Noosa Heads in the north, offering every kind of beach experience — calm lagoons for toddlers, world-class surf breaks, hidden national park coves where you won't see another towel, and golden off-leash stretches for your four-legged travel companion.
-Whether you're visiting for a weekend or a fortnight, this guide will help you find the perfect strip of sand.
+The Sunshine Coast stretches from Caloundra in the south to Noosa Heads in the north — more than 100 kilometres of coastline encompassing every kind of beach experience imaginable.
+Calm lagoons perfect for toddlers.
+World-class point breaks beloved by longboarders for a century.
+Hidden national park coves where you won't see another towel for hours.
+Wide, golden off-leash stretches where your dog can sprint to the sea.

 Best Family Beaches

-Safe swimming, gentle waves, shade, playgrounds nearby and easy parking — these are the beaches where young families can set up camp for the day without worry.
+Safe swimming, gentle waves, shade trees, playgrounds within easy reach and parking that doesn't require an expedition — these are the beaches where families can set up camp for the full day without a worry in the world.
+All four beaches below are Surf Life Saving-patrolled during peak periods.

 Mooloolaba Beach